verisense-network/docs/src/timer.md

 }
 ```

-In this example, we set a timer which would be triggerd in 2 seconds.
+In this example, we set a timer which would be triggered in 2 seconds.
 While `run_interval` was triggered, you can do business in
 `run_interval()`, and at the last line of this function, just set a new timer, which would be executed in 1 seconds, and then triggered
 the same `run_interval()` by tail recursion.
 Then later the program will run forever by intervals of 1 seconds.
 We implement intervals by this way.